-From 20 to 24 June, Amsterdam is dedicated to the WeMakeThe.City festival.
-Waag is co-organizer of the festival and has a packed program for the whole week with events that you can attend!
+From 20 to 24 June 2018, Amsterdam was dedicated to the WeMakeThe.City festival.
+Waag was co-organizer of the festival and had a packed programme of events.

 Tuesday 19 June

-Tuesday before the festival, a boat sails out 'to fix a broken internet'.
+Tuesday before the festival, a boat sailed out 'to fix a broken internet'.
 A day dedicated to the public stack; the collection of open, fair and inclusive alternatives for the entire stack.
-From open source alternative operating systems, to decentralized social media and from cloud services without google to secure messaging apps.
-Do you work on an open alternative in the public stack?
-Join our Public Stack Summit!
+From open-source alternative operating systems, to decentralized social media and from cloud services without Google to secure messaging apps.

 Wednesday 20 June

-During the opening programme Kate Raworth, Marleen Stikker, Toni Griffin, Francesca Bria, Gabriella Gómez-Mont, Aisha Bin Bishr, and others, will answer the questions are key to this first edition of the WeMakeThe.City festival: What kind of city do we want to live in, in five, ten or fifteen years time?
+During the opening programme Kate Raworth, Marleen Stikker, Toni Griffin, Francesca Bria, Gabriella Gómez-Mont, Aisha Bin Bishr, and others, answered the key questions of the first edition of the WeMakeThe.City festival: What kind of city do we want to live in, in five, ten or fifteen years time?
 And how do we make the city of the future; inclusive, sustainable, affordable, safe and prosperous?
-More info & tickets here.

 Thursday 21 June

-Waag will organize a conference with inspiring keynote speakers, break-out sessions and panel discussions about inclusive digital transformation strategies.
-Some confirmed names are CTO from London, Theo Blackwell and founder of the Free Software Foundation Richard Stallman.
-The question: 'who is the boss in the city?'
-Is increasingly relevant and will be highlighted from different angles.
-More info & tickets here.
+Waag organized a conference with inspiring keynote speakers, break-out sessions and panel discussions about inclusive digital transformation strategies.
+Some of the speakers were: CTO from London, Theo Blackwell and the founder of the Free Software Foundation, Richard Stallman.
+The main question: 'Who is the boss in the city?' is increasingly relevant and was highlighted from different angles.

 How do you experience sound in your neighbourhood: the café around the corner, your neighbours or the nearby traffic?
-Or are you curious about the noise level you are exposed to during a festival?
-During this workshop we research noise and noise pollution, explore measuring strategies and use sensors to measure noise.
-Together we map sound in the city to then explore solutions and the possibilities of setting up a citizens’ measuring network.
-More info & tickets here.
+Or the noise level you are exposed to during a festival?
+During this workshop we researched noise and noise pollution, explored measuring strategies and used sensors to measure noise.
+Together we mapped sound in the city to then explored solutions and the possibilities of setting up a citizens' measuring network.

 More and more people live in and around cities, putting them under an increasing amount of strain.
 The challenge is to make our cities liveable, healthy and sustainable – now and in the future.
 To accomplish this we need creative, innovative solutions.
 Together, the creative industry and the research world offer just that: opportunities and new insights that bring the future within our grasp.
-Marleen Stikker will discuss the topic of smart liveable cities.
-More info & tickets here.
+Marleen Stikker discussed the topic of smart liveable cities.

-The impact of an urban environment on the health of its inhabitants is great.
+The impact of an urban environment on the health of its inhabitants is significant.
 A large number of people on a small surface puts pressure on, among other things, hygiene, air quality, space for green and openness, and the possibility to move.
-This event is Dutch spoken.
-More info & tickets here.
+(This event was Dutch spoken.)

 Friday 22 June